How to Set Up an Offshore Trust in St. Kitts and Nevis

 A Nevis trust can also facilitate friction-free estate planning.
 The trust’s settlor can ensure the safe transfer of assets with little to no foreign interference or threat of legal action.

-Nevis Asset Protection Trust
+Is a Nevis Asset Protection Trust the Same Thing?

 The Nevis Asset Protection Trust is a structure that was established under the Nevis International Exempt Trust Ordinance (NIETO) of 1994.

-There are no registration requirements beyond the trust’s name and the Trustee’s contact details.
-At least one Nevis Trustee must be from an entity licensed in Nevis.
+There are no registration requirements beyond the trust’s name and the trustee’s contact details.
+At least one Nevis trustee must be from an entity licensed in Nevis.

-Benefits Of A Nevis Trust
+Benefits of a Nevis Trust

-As we know, the primary benefits of a Nevis trust are confidentiality and asset protection and these are enshrined in legislation.
+As we know, the primary benefits of a Nevis trust are confidentiality and asset protection, and these are enshrined in legislation.

 As per the Nevis Act: ‘Any rule of law or public policy which prevents a settlor from establishing a spendthrift or protective trust of which he is a beneficiary is hereby abolished.’

-For example, the Nevis courts first require creditors to deposit a bond of the equivalent of US$100,000 to guarantee any legal expenses they may incur.
-If unsuccessful, the creditor risks forfeiting that amount while also being liable to pay the other party’s legal costs (i.e., the trust beneficiary.)
+For example, the Nevis courts first require creditors to deposit a bond of the equivalent of US$25,000 to guarantee any legal expenses they may incur.

 Nevis Trust Legislation